Fourier-transform infrared spectroscopy: Attenuated total reflectance

 Attenuated total reflectance (ATR) is one accessory of FTIR spectrophotometer to measure surface properties of solid or thin film samples rather than their bulk properties.
 Generally, ATR has a penetration depth of around 1 or 2 micrometers depending on sample conditions.

 Fourier transform

-The interferogram in practice consists of a set of intensities measured for discrete values of retardation.
-The difference between successive retardation values is constant.
+The interferogram in practice consists of a set of intensities measured for discrete values of OPD.
+The difference between successive OPD values is constant.
 Thus, a discrete Fourier transform is needed.
 The fast Fourier transform (FFT) algorithm is used.

 Spectral range

 Far-infrared

 The first FTIR spectrometers were developed for far-infrared range.
 The reason for this has to do with the mechanical tolerance needed for good optical performance, which is related to the wavelength of the light being used.
 For the relatively long wavelengths of the far infrared, ~10 μm tolerances are adequate, whereas for the rock-salt region tolerances have to be better than 1 μm.
 A typical instrument was the cube interferometer developed at the NPL and marketed by Grubb Parsons.
 It used a stepper motor to drive the moving mirror, recording the detector response after each step was completed.